ccoVeille/golangci-lint-config-examples/02-basic/README.md

 #### errorf
 report when replacing `errors.New(fmt.Sprintf())` with `fmt.Errorf()` is possible

+#### exported
+check naming and commenting conventions on exported symbols.

 #### increment-decrement
 incrementing an integer variable by 1 is recommended to be done using the `++` operator